lazywinadmin/lazywinadmin.github.io/_posts/2020/2020-03-23-powershell7_whatsnew.md

 If you are gathering information from different locations, you might want to have a single place to store the data.

-One way is to use the dictionnary object `[System.Collections.Concurrent.ConcurrentDictionary]`, example:
+One way is to use the dictionary object `[System.Collections.Concurrent.ConcurrentDictionary]`, example:

 ```powershell
 # Create dictionary